TheAbdusalam/omr-fastapi/readme.md

 2. after that to start the server run

     `python server.py`

-3. use PostMan or Axios to send a POST request with an image file like:
+3. use PostMan or Axios to send a POST request with an image file, get an example image from `app/temp/images/` it looks something like:
 ![example image](https://github.com/abdusalam-mah/omr-fastapi/app/temp/images/test-image.png?raw=true)

 ### To do next